 A more recent study, which included over 100,000 participants who were 40 years or older, showed that eating 240 mg a day had 21% less chance to develop glaucoma, this compared to those people only consuming 80 mg a day.
 Although glaucoma is not macular degeneration, there is a commonality in that consuming leafy nitrates helps to reduce the chances of developing eye problems.

 Now you will probably like to know what to eat

 There are many things out there which will provide with a decent amount of nitrates.
 Included in the list are Butterleaf lettuce (200 mg per serving), Cilantro (257 mg/serving) and rhubarb (281 mg/serving).
-Eating these appear to be a good idea.
-There is one vegetable which beats them all, and that is Arugula. it can boast a fantastic 480 mg of nitrate per serving.
+Eating these appears to be a good idea.
+There is one vegetable which beats them all, and that is Arugula.
+It can boast a fantastic 480 mg of nitrate per serving.